jennahgosciak/adaptive_conjoint/04_update_prob/03_demographic_breakdowns_political_candidates.md

     ## 3 Iterative Batch Phase: Min  2004
     ## 4 Validation                  1996

+## Examining female and hispanicity

+- There are some differences in the percent female between the different phases

 ``` r
 ## look at female and hispanicity
 df %>%